vinceyyyyyy/MLSheet/README.md

 ### First Time Deploy
 1. Develop your model in `model/train.ipynb` and use the last cell to save the model object as `model.pkl`.
-The model object needs to implement `run_predict` method and `input_columns` attribute, as specified by `cloud_function/interfaces.py/Model` class
+The model object needs to implement `run_predict` method and `input_columns` attribute, as specified by `cloud_function/interfaces.py/Model` class.
+You need to have `dill` installed before doing that (`pip install dill`).
 2. Move your model file to `cloud_function` folder
 3. Add your python dependencies to `cloud_function/requirements.txt`.
 If you have any system dependencies, add them to `cloud_function/Dockerfile` (line 43).
 For example, if you want to use LightGBM, you need to add `libgomp` here
-4. Start Docker Desktop if haven't, and run `sam build` in terminal at project root to build the project.
+4. Start Docker Desktop if you haven't, and run `sam build` in terminal at project root to build the project.
 You can then locally test it with `sam local start-api` command
 5. Run `sam deploy --guided` in terminal at project root to deploy the project to AWS.
 You will be asked to provide a stack name (set to whatever you want) and AWS region (by default use `us-east-1`).
 You can use the default values for